AP World History Overview

 |Top Pick For Flashcards||Barron’s AP World History Flash Cards|

 For students looking to supplement other required course textbooks in year long study, our top recommendation and top pick overall is Barron’s AP World History.
-It has tons of great information and access to loads of online resources.
+This book has tons of great information and access to loads of online resources.
 We think this is likely your best overall bet.

 For students who have less time to review before taking the exam, we think either the Barron’s AP World History or Cracking the AP World History Exam make great choices.
-They each have tons of review and practice questions, do a good job describing the exam contents, and have useful strategies you can put to work on the test.
+Each book has tons of review and practice questions, do a good job describing the exam contents, and have useful strategies you can put to work on the test.

 Our top pick for flashcards is Barron’s AP World History Flash Cards.
 It’s a solid resource that pairs well with the Barron’s guide, or any of the other books on this list.

 Whatever your circumstance, supplemental study and review materials are a key part of ensuring success on the exam.
-We’ve listed some of the best AP World History resources available.
+We’ve listed some of the best AP World History review books available.
 Good luck, and study hard!